-About the Self-Ruled Antiochian Orthodox Christian Archdiocese of North America
+About the Antiochian Orthodox Archdiocese of North America

-Welcome to the Self-Ruled Antiochian Orthodox Christian Archdiocese of North America.
-Our Church traces its roots in unbroken apostolic succession to first century Antioch, the city in which the disciples of Jesus Christ were first called “Christians” (Acts 11:26).
-We pray that your life will be filled with His blessings.
+The Self-Ruled Antiochian Orthodox Christian Archdiocese of North America traces its roots, through unbroken apostolic succession, to first century Antioch where the disciples of Jesus Christ were first called “Christians” (Acts 11:26).

 The Orthodox Christian Church